kmwang123/cme211-notes/lecture-16/lecture-16.md

 ```

 ### `0` is false, everything else is true
+use cpp.reference to see how to print format with precision

 ```cpp
 #include <iostream>

 int main() {
   int a[] = {-1, 0, 1, 2};

   for (int n = 0; n < 4; n++) {
     if (a[n])
       std::cout << a[n] << " is true" << std::endl;
     else
       std::cout << a[n] << " is false" << std::endl;
   }

   return 0;
 }
 ```